-Bills of lading fulfill three basic functions :
+The bill of lading fulfills three basic functions :

-they are said to be “negotiable documents of title” (except for the nominative or “straight” bill of lading) (source link)
+- they are said to be “negotiable documents of title” (except for the nominative or “straight” bill of lading) (3)

-Important Note : Letter of credit rules UCP 600 define bill of lading as a transport document used only port-to-port sea shipments.
-You can not use bill of lading with air or land shipments.
-Also if transportation take place more than one mode of transport than letter of credit should call for a multimodal bill of lading or combined bill of lading.
+Important Note: Letter of credit rules, UCP 600, define the bill of lading as a transport document used only port-to-port sea shipments.
+Which means that you can not use the bill of lading with air or land shipments.
+Also if transportation take place more than one mode of transport, then letter of credit should call for a multimodal bill of lading or combined bill of lading.

-Bill of Lading in Letters of Credit Transactions :
+How to Use Bill of Lading in Letters of Credit Transactions:

-Bill of lading is covered under article 20 of UCP 600.
+The rules related to the multimodal bill of lading can be found under article 20 of UCP 600.

 - the carrier or a named agent for or on behalf of the carrier, or